Soft Tournament Equilibrium: The Soft Tournament Equilibrium (STE) Framework

-While the STE scores $t_\tau(a)$ and $u_\tau(a)$ are continuous values between 0 and some upper bound, for them to be truly useful, they should have a clear probabilistic interpretation.
-We interpret the scores as the parameters of a Bernoulli distribution, representing the probability that an agent belongs to the true underlying core.
-For example, a score of 0.8 implies an 80

-However, the raw outputs of the STE operators, like many neural network outputs, are not guaranteed to be calibrated.
-That is, a score of 0.8 might not correspond to an 80
+The STE scores $t_\tau(a)$ and $u_\tau(a)$ defined below are continuous membership strengths in $[0,1]$.
+They should not automatically be reported as calibrated probabilities.
+For example, a score of $0.8$ should be read as strong support for membership in the relevant core; it corresponds to an empirical $80\%$ membership frequency only after calibration has been validated on synthetic ground truth, repeated bootstrap samples, or a held-out dataset with known labels.

-Let the membership score for an agent be $s_a$.
-We divide the score range $[0, 1]$ into $M$ bins.
-For each bin $B_m$, we compute the average score (confidence) $\mathrm{conf}(B_m)$ and the average ground-truth membership (accuracy) $\mathrm{acc}(B_m)$.
-The ECE is the weighted average of the difference between confidence and accuracy:
+Calibration can be assessed using standard reliability diagnostics.
+Let the membership score for an agent be $s_a\in[0,1]$.
+Divide the score range into $M$ bins.
+For each bin $B_m$, compute the average score $\mathrm{conf}(B_m)$ and the average ground-truth membership $\mathrm{acc}(B_m)$.
+The Expected Calibration Error is